sjorsvanheuveln/bitcoin_testnet_node/README.md

 3. Create a fake pubscript that locks a message on the testnet blockchain.
 4. Automate sending
 5. Check other networking commands.
+6. Create a function to find nodes with 1036/1037 services.

 <br/>